 One of my cooking hobbies is recreating a meal that I had while dining out at a nice restaurant.
-About 12 years ago, I had a salmon dish that was served on a bed of fresh sliced tomatoes.
+Many years ago, I had a salmon dish that was served on a bed of fresh sliced tomatoes.
 The beautiful contrast of colors, using yellow and red tomatoes as a backdrop for the bright orange salmon, presents a striking plate for the eye.
 Pictured above is my recreation of that meal.

 I sear the salmon as described in an earlier post for Copper River Salmon.
 Seared Salmon Recipe